Clockwise loop from the north.

 You’ll pass a very small quarry on your right.
 Then the trail passes through a dark stand of trees, and pops down a small ledge.
 From here, turn right and you’ll be at Dibble’s Quarry.
 It’s worth spending some time here as there are several sections to explore.

-The trail curves around the back of the quarry and soon descends into one of my favorite sections: an easy stream crossing (downstream from which is a waterfall I’ve not yet explored) and immediately up into a stand of old hardwood trees.
+The trail curves around the back of the quarry and soon descends into one of my favorite sections: an easy stream crossing which leads up immediately into a stand of hemlock trees.
 It’s really idyllic.

 On the way up, there are two ledge systems, close together.
 The blazing is not ideal on either so take your time to figure out which way to go.
 At the first ledge, the trail goes to the left for a few meters before switching back to the right.
 Then you’ll walk along the base of the second ledge a little way before, once again, the route switches back sharply, this time to the left.